ezgisubasi/deep-learning-examples/README.md

 ## List of exercises so far:

 * Image Classification with Convolutional Neural Network and Hyperparameter Optimization (Rock, Paper, Scissors dataset)
-* Baginner Level Supervised Numerical Data Modeling
+* Baginner Level Supervised Learning Model with Numerical Dataset

 Deep Learning tutorial will be added, stay tuned :)